DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Analysis of the tSZ effect

 Besides, with the same formalism described above, it is possible to quantify the detectability of deviations from a certain reference cosmological model~\cite{chisqEstimator}.
 This is done by substituting the $C_\ell$'s at the numerator in Equation~\eqref{cumSNR} with

 i.~e. the difference between the power spectra calculated respectively in the reference model and in the model investigated; then we calculate the signal-to-noise $\chi^2$ with

 where the covariance is meant to be evaluated for the reference scenario.
-We use this estimator to probe whether the different cosmological models characterising the \texttt{DEMNUni} set could be potentially distinguished from the reference $\Lambda$CDM with statistical significance with data of the tSZ effect from Simons Observatory.
+We use this estimator to probe whether the different cosmological models characterising the \texttt{DEMNUni} set could be potentially distinguished from the reference $\Lambda$CDM with statistical significance with data of the tSZ effect from Simons Observatory, that we recall range from $\ell=80$ to $\ell=7979$.
 In Figure~\ref{cumSNRfig} we show the results obtained for $\sqrt{\chi ^2}$, in analogy to the cumulative SNR.
-Assuming that the detection is only possible at more than $5\sigma$'s, we conclude that SO will be able to discriminate between $\Lambda$CDM and cosmologies with $M_\nu = 0.32$ eV, as well as most of those with $M_\nu = 0.16$ eV (aside from the $(w_0,w_a)=(-0.9,-0.3)$ one), but not between different dark energy EoS in a massless neutrino scenario.
+Assuming that the detection is only possible at more than $5\sigma$'s, we conclude that SO will be able to discriminate between $\Lambda$CDM and $w_0w_a\nu$CDM cosmologies with $M_\nu = 0.32$ eV, as well as most of those with $M_\nu = 0.16$ eV (aside from the $(w_0,w_a)=(-0.9,-0.3)$ one), but not between the different dark energy EoS of Table~\ref{tab:demnuni_sets_table} in a massless neutrino scenario.